XRPLF/xrpl-dev-portal/websocket_api.md

 * `status` - Get the current information of <span class='draft-comment'>the (most recent / only?)</span> pathfinding request

 ### path_find create ###

+The `create` subcommand of `path_find` creates an ongoing request to find possible paths along which a payment transaction could be made from one specified account such that another account receives a desired amount of some currency.
+The initial response contains all<span class='draft-comment'>?</span> possible paths between the two addresses that would result in the desired amount being received.
+After that, the server sends additional messages, with `"type": "path_find"`, with updates to the potential paths. <span class='draft-comment'>(How often?
+Is this only in response to changes?
+It seems like the updates get sent every second or so regardless of whether anything is different.)</span>

+If another pathfinding request is already open on the same connection, <span class='draft-comment'>it is automatically closed(?) and replaced with the new request.</span>

 #### Request Format ####
 An example of the request format: